quinngroup/3Dcell_tracking_DSAA2019/README.md

 # 🧬 3D Cell Tracking with Dask for IEEE DSAA 2019

-This repository hosts the code for our paper submitted to IEEE DSAA 2019: **"Lightweight and Scalable Particle Tracking and Motion Clustering of 3D Cell Trajectories"**.
+This repository hosts the code for our paper accepted in IEEE DSAA 2019: **"Lightweight and Scalable Particle Tracking and Motion Clustering of 3D Cell Trajectories"**.
 The project provides a robust pipeline for tracking and clustering cell trajectories using various implementations, including serial, local Dask, and Dask on a cluster.

 ---